 Opportunities exist within the food industry for students who are scientifically trained in both food science and nutrition.
-They are uniquely placed to understand raw ingredients, their nutritional content, and the effect of processing and storage on food quality (colour, flavour, texture) and nutritional value.
-They will also appreciate the physiological link between consumption, nutrient uptake and health benefit or risk.
+You will be uniquely placed to understand raw ingredients, their nutritional content, and the effect of processing and storage on food quality (colour, flavour, texture) and nutritional value.
+You will also appreciate the physiological link between consumption, nutrient uptake and health benefit or risk.

 You can take an optional placement in industry between years two and three of your degree programme - see our student blogs: